-Bundle Name Measure Options Requirements Lighting & Appliance Bundle High efficiency in-unit and common area lighting Common area lighting controls Exterior lighting (attached to building) Appliances Complete all improvements at left.
-Note these items must be submitted in accordance with Path A (Appliances) or as Custom Measures (the lighting measures).
-DHW Bundle Domestic Hot Water Heater In-unit DHW low-flow fixtures Pipe insulation Complete all improvements at left.
+Bundle Name Measure Options Requirements Lighting & Appliance Bundle High efficiency in-unit and common area lighting Common area lighting controls Exterior lighting (attached to building) Appliances these items must be submitted in accordance with Path A (Appliances) or as Custon DHW Bundle Domestic Hot Water Heater In-unit DHW low-flow fixtures Pipe insulation Complete all improvements at left.
 HVAC Bundle Heating equipment Cooling equipment Required: VFDs or HVAC Controls28 Complete at least one improvement from options at left, plus either associated VFDs or HVAC controls.
-Envelope Bundle High performance envelope Windows Complete all improvements at left.
-No these upgrades must be submitted as Custor Measures.
-Custom Bundle
+Envelope Bundle High performance envelopeWindows Custom Bundle Choose at least three measures from the above Measure Options.
+May include a Custom Measure as one of the options.
+If a measure from the HVAC Bundle is chosen, the applicant must also include the associated "Required" feature and that feature will not be counted towards the required three measures.
+For example, an applicant proposing to implement common area lighting and heating equipment would also be required to install associated VFDs or HVAC Controls and would only qualify for a Custom Bundle Bonus if it also implemented a third measure, such as appliances.